abhiwand/atk/doc/source/dev_psql.rst

     :local:
     :backlinks: none

-By default, the |TA| uses H2, an in-memory database that is lost on application restart.
+By default, the |PACKAGE| uses H2, an in-memory database that is lost on application restart.
 This is convenient for testing.
 H2 setup is completely automatic.